Background

 Definitions

-• Female is a person of the sex characterized by a reproductive system with the biological function of producing eggs (ova).
+- Female is a person of the sex characterized by a reproductive system with the biological function of (at maturity, absent disruption or congenital anomaly) producing eggs (ova).

-• Male is a person of the sex characterized by a reproductive system with the biological function of producing sperm.
+- Male is a person of the sex characterized by a reproductive system with the biological function of (at maturity, absent disruption or congenital anomaly) producing sperm.